 One of the techniques I love researching is colorwork knitting, and in doing so have discovered a wealth of different styles and methods.
-Many of you will notice I described the June Mittens as “colorwork”, not Fair Isle, and will have wondered why.
 Knitters commonly use “Fair Isle” knitting to describe any knitting with two or more colors per row/round, but this is not actually the correct terminology.
 So just what is Fair Isle knitting?
 And how do the different colorwork techniques differ?
+Top / Isadora: Lopapeysa inspired colorwork.

-L / Isadora: Lopapeysa inspired colorwork.
-R / November Mittens: Norwegian colorwork.
+Bottom / November Mittens: Norwegian colorwork.

-Colorwork knitting
+Colorwork Knitting

 Colorwork knitting is the umbrella term that covers all types of knitting with multiple colors in a single row or round to create a pattern.
 It varies greatly, and you may see large motifs, longer floats or repeats, small geometric patterning, elaborate shape with long repeats, or multiple colors per round.